MacKenzie-Childs' Historic Floating Home for Sale: $1.25m

 Yankee has attracted a lot of press over the years, here are just a few samples:

-For more photographs, boat information, or to tour Yankee in Staten Island, NY, please reach out to Gregor Collins:
+For more photographs, boat information, or to step aboard Yankee in Staten Island, NY, please reach out to Gregor Collins: